 On a side note, the great irony of life during the pandemic is that consumer brands have had to make the biggest adjustment to virtual relationships.
 There’s an app for everything, and with anything you could possibly need just a click away on Amazon and delivered to your doorstep without a single interaction with an individual the future looks less person-to-person than platform-to-person, but that’s another story.

-But, when it comes down to it, corporations are not consumer products.
-Lumping them together as “brands” in the belief they are both equally susceptible to the same branding techniques ignores a critical reality: They exist in vastly different worlds.
+The basic premise B2B and B2C brands respond to the same aspects of human behavior is deeply flawed.
+Lumping them together as “brands” and in the belief they are both equally susceptible to the same branding techniques ignores a critical reality: they exist in vastly different worlds.